benmarwick/ctv-archaeology/README.md

 -   [Graphical output from the examples in the documentation for all CRAN packages](http://rgm3.lab.nig.ac.jp/RGM)
 -   All R package documentation (including CRAN, GitHub and Bioconductor packages) is online in an easy-to-ready format at http://www.rdocumentation.org/
 -   Cheatsheets to print for handy reference: [short one on base](http://cran.r-project.org/doc/contrib/Short-refcard.pdf), [longer one on base](http://cran.r-project.org/doc/contrib/Baggott-refcard-v2.pdf), [dplyr, tidyr, rmarkdown](http://www.rstudio.com/resources/cheatsheets/), [data.table](https://s3.amazonaws.com/assets.datacamp.com/img/blog/data+table+cheat+sheet.pdf), [using colours](https://www.nceas.ucsb.edu/~frazier/RSpatialGuides/colorPaletteCheatsheet.pdf), [colours](http://research.stowers-institute.org/efg/R/Color/Chart/ColorChart.pdf), [numerous others](http://devcheatsheet.com/tag/r/)
 -  [stackoverflow](http://stackoverflow.com/questions/tagged/r) is an online Q&A point-scoring website where questions and answers can be voted on to indicate their quality.
-Many highly skilled R programmers are active participants
+Many highly skilled R programmers are active participants.
+[Cross Validated](http://stats.stackexchange.com/) is a similar Q&A site for questions about statistics
 -   You could send a message to the official [r-help email list](https://stat.ethz.ch/mailman/listinfo/r-help), but do be sure to read, follow and cite the [posting guide](http://www.r-project.org/posting-guide.html).
 The list is also [searchable](https://www.google.com/?gws_rd=ssl#q=site:stat.ethz.ch+pipermail+archaeology).